steveyen/actord/trunk/actord/src/main/scala/ff/collection/README.txt

   mySortedMap.asInstanceOf[MyStuff].appendRootNode(s)

-For basic, naive crash safety during saves, a save operation is not complete until a magic set of bytes, called the permaMarker, is appended to the log.
-When reloading, the StorageTreap code scans backwards for the latest complete permaMarker to find the last good root node record of the treap, and any partially written bytes after that last permaMarker is truncated.
-Here we make gigantic simplifying assumptions about the stability and corruption behavior of append-only files.
+For basic, naive crash safety during saves, a save operation is not complete until a magic set of bytes, called a permaMarker, is appended to the log.
+When reloading, the StorageTreap code scans backwards through the log files for the latest complete permaMarker to find the last good root node record of the treap, and any partially written log bytes after that last permaMarker are truncated away.
+In this simple design, we make gigantic assumptions about the stability and corruption behavior of append-only files.

 To 'rotate' (or add) a new log file once the current log file gets too big...